 The Island Unit is accessible by boat only.
 Hunters typically launch from the Skagit Wildlife Area Headquarters Unit or the Skagit County Parks boat launch under the Conway bridge.
-Be aware that river conditions, even short crossings, may be challenging or dangerous for small boats during high flows and large ebb tides.
+Be aware that river conditions, even short crossings, may be challenging or dangerous for small boats during high flows.